italiangrid/storm/release-notes/storm-backend-server/1.11.17/index.md

 ### Description

-This release fixes a minor bug about the returned status code when storm backend is not running.
+This release fixes a minor issue on the init script.

 ### Bug fixes